theonize/rediscovering_the_bible/episode/zimrat/come as you are.md

 Is it followable?
 6
-2pt ~ nice, clear language format
-2pt ~ words are commonly singable
-2pt ~ can it be categorized as a psalm, hymn, or spiritual song 2pt ~ the sections/phrases flow sensibly
-2pt ~ can be sung to God
+  Nice, clear language format.
+Words are commonly singable.
+Psalmish feel.
+Sensible, followable flow...can be repeated with changing dynamics.
+Can be sung to God.

 Is it musically pleasing?
 6
-2pt ~ nice, catchy melody
-2pt ~ good harmonies, chord progressions
-2pt ~ catchy/memorable
-2pt ~ good use of dynamics
+  Pleasing, catchy melody.
+Good harmonies, chord progressions.
+Catchy/memorable, w/ good use of dynamics.